Sicilian Defence: 1.e4 c5 2.Nf3...... Bd7

 History and Notable Players

 It arises from the Sicilian Defense: Moscow Variation.
-Among the most prolific practitioners on the White side are Sergei Rublevsky (51 games), Igor Glek (43 games), Eduardas Rozentalis (39 games).
-On the Black side, notable exponents include Krum Georgiev (35 games), Kiril Georgiev (30 games), Georg Danner (27 games).
+On the White side, Sergei Rublevsky (51 games), Igor Glek (43 games), Eduardas Rozentalis (39 games) top the database.
+Notable Black exponents: Krum Georgiev (35 games), Kiril Georgiev (30 games), Georg Danner (27 games).

 Practice on Chessiverse